Regulations and obligations

 An insurance policy is a legal contract between an insurance company and a customer, and places strict obligations on both parties.

 The general insurance industry in Australia is governed by a number of laws (most importantly the Insurance Act 1973, the Insurance Contracts Act 1984 and the Corporations Act 2001).

 APRA sets prudential standards for the general insurance industry.
 For example, it determines how much capital an insurer must hold in reserve to pay claims, and this in turn can have a significant impact on the premium an insurer must charge.

 ASIC is responsible for licensing financial services providers, including those who offer insurance and provide advice on these products.
 It also regulates consumer protection in the financial services industry as well as regulating investment banks and finance companies.

 Insurance companies must abide by various other laws and regulations.
 For example, they are bound by Australia’s privacy laws to protect the confidentiality of information they gather.

 The General Insurance Code of Practice is a voluntary Code that protects the rights of policyholders.
-Insurer compliance is monitored by the Financial Ombudsman Service's Code Compliance and Monitoring team, which has a separate role to help resolve disputes between insurers and customers.
+Insurer compliance is monitored by the Australian Financial Complaints Authority's Code Compliance and Monitoring team, which has a separate role to help resolve disputes between insurers and customers.